VidCruiter Logo

 Pointless questions:

 Going from bad to worse, next in line are the pointless questions.
-These are the questions that could be answered in a variety of ways, and it won’t really matter how they’re answered, because they have no relevance to the job.
-Oftentimes, companies will try to inject a bit of humor or showcase their company culture with off-the-cuff, irrelevant questions.
+These are the questions that could be answered in a variety of ways, and it won’t really matter how they’re answered because they have no relevance to the job.
+Often, companies will try to inject a bit of humor or showcase their company culture with off-the-cuff, irrelevant questions.
 Unfortunately, all they really do is throw off the candidate and waste everybody’s time.
 If you’re not sure how to evaluate an answer to your interview question, chances are it was a pointless question.

 Illegal questions:

-Now for the worst type of interview questions – the ones you can actually be penalized for.
+Now for the worst type of bad interview questions – the ones you can actually be penalized for.
 Due to federal and state laws, certain questions are totally off-limits because they’re discriminatory and cannot be used as a reason to hire (or not hire) a person for a job.
 If you’re caught asking a discriminating question, your company could find itself facing a costly lawsuit and a bad reputation.

 What Topics Are Illegal To Ask About in an Interview?